5665 Director, Academic and Student Services-Athletics

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least five years of experience is required in responsible positions in higher education where knowledge of academic advising and counseling has been obtained.
+Experience: At least three years of experience is required in responsible positions in higher education where knowledge of academic advising and counseling has been obtained.
 Knowledge of NCAA rules and regulations is required.
 Experience with student retention programs, academic support services, and in counseling student-athletes is preferred.

 Other: The position requires occasional evening and/or weekend work.